idaholab/blackbear/doc/content/source/materials/ConcreteASREigenstrain.md

   \begin{equation}
   d^{ASR}(t, \theta) = (1 - \beta_E)\xi(t, \theta)
   \end{equation}
 - Using the [ConcreteExpansionMicrocrackingDamage](ConcreteExpansionMicrocrackingDamage.md) model, in which the damage is computed as a function of the total ASR strain and the current stress.
-In this approach, the anisotropic effects of ASR are accounted indirectly via the damage model rather than the eigenstrain itself, and therefore this model should be used with the `expansion_type = Isotropic` option.
+In this approach, the anisotropic effects of ASR are indirectly accounted for via the damage model rather than the eigenstrain itself, and therefore this model should be used with the `expansion_type = Isotropic` option.

 ## Implementation and Usage